charlestonsoftware/moneypress-cafepress/readme.txt

 = How To Install =

+The best way to install and update is to search "MoneyPress CafePress LE" in WordPress and install or update from there.

+To do it manually:

-* Get the ZIP file from Cyber Sprocket
+* Download the zip file from the WordPress Extensions site.
+* Upload the zip file into WordPress via "upload plugins".
 * Get your API key from the CafePress developer site.
-* Install the plugin using the zip file.
-* Go to MoneyPress : CafePress in the WordPress Settings menu.
-* Enter your CafePress Developer API key.
+* Enter your CafePress Developer API key in the CafePress settings page in WordPress.

 == Frequently Asked Questions ==

+= Is this plugin free? =

+No. This is a premium (paid) plugin.
+Please check out or LE version if you want a free copy.
+Premium plugins get bug fixes and features first.

 = What percentage of my sales does Cyber Sprocket keep? =